 About the Heart

-Your heart is a marvel of nature pumping life-giving, oxygen-rich blood throughout the body for use by every cell.
+Your heart is a marvel of nature that pumps life-giving, oxygen-rich blood throughout the body for use by every cell.
 Upon use by the body, the heart returns the oxygen-depleted blood to the lungs, where it receives more oxygen, to again be pumped throughout the body.

 The pumping action of the heart is controlled by coordinated electrical signals, or impulses, in the heart.
 Heart arrhythmias are irregular heartbeats caused by irregular electrical impulses in the heart.
-Atrial fibrillation is the most common of those arrhythmias.
+Atrial fibrillation is the most common of these heart or cardiac arrhythmias.
 You can find out more information about cardiac arrhythmias at the American Heart Association website.

 When your heart works smoothly, you hardly notice it.
 But when something goes wrong, it can consume you because of the potential impact on your life.